fishcus/KAP-manual/en/operation/monitor_diagnosis/diag.en.md

 **Q: If I failed to generate diagnostic packages because of timeout.**

-Please change the *kybot.package.timeout.seconds* parameter in `$KYLIN_HOME/kybot/kybot-client.properties` and try again.
-The default value of this parameter is 600 seconds.
+For using WEB GUI: please uncomment and change parameter `kybot.package.timeout.seconds`(in seconds) in `$KYLIN_HOME/conf/kybot-client.properties` and restart Kyligence Enterprise.

+For using common line: please change the value of `timeout_threshold`(in seconds) in the file `$KYLIN_HOME/kybot/kybot.sh`.
+There is no need to restart Kyligence Enterprise after the change.